Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 # Training Generalized Reinforcement Learning Agents

+One of the challenges of training and testing agents on the same environment is that the agents tend to overfit.
+The result is that the agents are unable to generalize to any tweaks or variations in the enviornment.
-Reinforcement learning has a rather unique setup as opposed to supervised and unsupervised learning.
-Agents here are trained and tested on the same exact environment, which is analogous to a model being trained and tested on an identical dataset in supervised learning!
-This setting results in overfitting; the inability of the agent to generalize to slight tweaks or variations in the environment.
-This is problematic in instances when environments are randomly instantiated with varying properties.
-To make agents robust, one approach is to train an agent over multiple variations of the environment.
-The agent is trained in this approach with the intent that it learns to adapt its performance to future unseen variations of the environment.
+This is analgous to a model being trained and tested on an identical dataset in supervised learning.
+This becomes problematic in cases where environments are randomly instantiated with varying objects or properties.

+To make agents robust and generalizable to different environments, the agent should be trained over multiple variations of the enviornment.
+Using this approach for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the enviornment

 Ball scale of 0.5          |  Ball scale of 4
 :-------------------------:|:-------------------------: